Hooks

 hook steps will wait until all previous steps finished and block later steps from starting- if any hook step has any dependencies, hk will wait for them to complete before starting

-- hk will create read/write locks for each file to check/fix in the linters
+- hk will create read/write locks for each file (according to the linter's glob patterns) to check/fix in the linters unless

 - if